erpin10/CIND820/README.md

 ![rfxgb_featureimportance](https://user-images.githubusercontent.com/99699157/157059173-cd92a3be-a1d5-4b52-ba4c-e6bce66b9051.png)

 The feature importance score indicates how valuable each feature was in constructing the boosted decision tree in the final model.
-As can be seen above, the following attributes were the most useful in constructed the decision tree:
-- Long-Stay QM Rating
-- Average Number of Residents Per Day
-- Percentage of low risk long-stay residents who lose control of their bowels or bladder
-- Total nursing staff turnover
-- Adjusted RN Staffing Hours per Resident per Day

 # Results
 ### Stepwise Linear Regression